huggingface/transformers/model_cards/T-Systems-onsite/german-roberta-sentence-transformer-v2/README.md

 Building on this cross language model we fine-tuned it for German language on the [deepl.com](https://www.deepl.com/translator) dataset of our [German STSbenchmark dataset](https://github.com/t-systems-on-site-services-gmbh/german-STSbenchmark).

-We did an automatic hyperprameter search for 102 trials with [Optuna](https://github.com/optuna/optuna).
-Using 10-fold crossvalidation on the deepl.com test and dev dataset we found the following best hyperprameters:
+We did an automatic hyperparameter search for 102 trials with [Optuna](https://github.com/optuna/optuna).
+Using 10-fold crossvalidation on the deepl.com test and dev dataset we found the following best hyperparameters:
 - batch_size = 15
 - num_epochs = 4
 - lr = 2.2995320905210864e-05